As promised, an easy bread recipe that’ll taste great with a little butter and jam!

 So, without further ado…

-- In a mug or a cup, mix the yeast and 1 tbsp of brown sugar, add the milk with and the water, stir weel and and microwave it 20 seconds to make it lukewarm.
+- In a mug or a cup, mix the yeast and 1 tbsp of brown sugar, add the milk with and the water, stir well and and microwave 25 seconds until lukewarm.
 Stir again, cover with plastic film and let the whole thing sit for 1/2 hour at room temperature, until the liquid is frothy and smells like someone threw up in the mug.

 - In a large bowl, mix the sifted flour, the second tbsp of brown sugar and the salt.
 Dig a well in the center.
 Pour your yeast vomit in there, and add the egg.
 Stir with a spatula, gathering a little flour in the mixture.
 By now, you have a lot of flour in your bowl, and, in the center, a little bit of batter.